Space will be hackable. Space will be playful.

 We’ll prototype provocative space architectures and astro-bacteria wearables.
 We’ll open-source our payload designs, make satellite constellations available for common use and deploy!
 We aim to drive innovation at the frontiers of space exploration, from the holy grail of “life in space” to widespread societal involvement in “open space.”
 Humanity stands on the cusp of interplanetary civilization and space is our next, grand frontier.
 This opportunity to design our interplanetary lives beckons to us—our collective creativity strives to bring science fiction to life.

-–Ariel Ekblaw, Founder and Lead, MIT Media Lab Space Exploration Initiative
+–Ariel Ekblaw, Founder, MIT Media Lab Space Exploration Initiative